The lift possessor’s responsibilities and obligations

 The possessor shall take care of the following:

-- the lift maintenance programme
+- the lift maintenance program

 - repairing all defects and deficiencies detected in the lift sufficiently quickly

-- carrying out the proper checks
+- carrying out the periodic inspections

 - safe evacuation from the lift.